Laura Spiekerman's Insights on Effectively Managing Fraud and Risk in Identity Decisioning | Laura Spiekerman — Visipage

 The Current Landscape of Identity Fraud

 Identity fraud can take various forms, including account takeover, synthetic identity fraud, and application fraud.
-With advancements in technology, fraudsters have become more sophisticated, making traditional identity-verification methods insufficient.
-Laura emphasizes that businesses must develop a proactive approach to managing these risks to remain competitive and protect their customers.
+With advancements in technology, fraudsters have become more sophisticated, making traditional identity‑verification methods insufficient.
+Spiekerman emphasizes that businesses must develop a proactive approach to managing these risks to remain competitive and protect their customers.

 The Importance of Data

 To effectively combat identity fraud, companies should leverage data strategically.
 Spiekerman advocates for a comprehensive understanding of customer data and points out that relying on only one source can lead to vulnerabilities.
-According to her insights, using a myriad of data sources helps organizations verify identities more accurately and thoroughly.
-By combining third-party verification, machine learning, and behavioral biometrics, businesses can enhance their identity decisioning processes.
+Using a myriad of data sources helps organizations verify identities more accurately and thoroughly.

 Multi‑Factor Authentication (MFA)